 It’s time to fuck that shit and break those myths once and for all.

-There is a lot of scientific research that proves that people who cry are actually stronger and healthier than people who don’t.
+There is a lot of scientific research that proves that people who cry are mentally stronger and healthier than people who don’t.
 Yeah, you read that right.

 Let’s find out how crying makes us healthier and smarter: